Yu Delu

 Yu Delu (于德陆; born 11 October 1987) is a former professional snooker player from the People's Republic of China.
-He is currently serving a 10 years and 9 months ban for match-fixing from 25 May 2018 until 24 February 2029.
+He is currently serving a 10-year and 9-month ban for match-fixing from 25 May 2018 until 24 February 2029.
 The ban was announced on 1 December 2018 after the result of a lengthy investigation.

 Career

 Early career

 Yu made his first appearance at the China Open as a wild card in 2006.
 He defeated Andrew Norman, before losing to Graeme Dott in the last 32.
 He was awarded a wild card for every China Open event between 2006 and 2011, and for the first three Shanghai Masters events in 2007, 2008 and 2009.

 He recorded a maximum break during a China Snooker Professional Tour event in ZhengZhou against Jin Long on 20 September 2009.
 This made him the first person to score a 147 on the China Professional Tour.
 However, it is not recorded by World Snooker Association.